This post was originally published December 2020 and was updated in December 2021.

 I explained how social engineering attacks can disrupt businesses in a video that covers several common first-party insuring agreements.
 In this article, I'm going to dig deeper into Social Engineering coverage, one of the insuring agreements I get asked about most by brokers.

-Social engineering exploits can cost firms significant amounts of money if the criminals succeed in getting an employee to do what they want, such as transferring company funds.
+Social engineering techniques tactics and exploits can cost firms significant amounts of money if the criminals succeed in getting an employee to do what they want, such as obtaining credit cards or transferring company funds.
 It is extremely difficult to claw back any money lost by this means.
-Impacted businesses incur further expense through liability claims, where management pays lawyers to settle state and legal liabilities and hires digital forensics firms to restore their IT systems.
+Impacted businesses incur further expense through cyber liability insurance claims, where management pays lawyers to settle state and legal liabilities and hires digital forensics firms to restore their IT systems.
 Plus, in the case of Robinhood and other high-profile incidents, bouncing back from a breach can require gaining trust back from customers as well.

-Eclipsed only by ransomware attacks in driving cyber-related losses, social engineering has been a regular leading source of loss for businesses from small nonprofits to large, sophisticated companies.
+Eclipsed only by ransomware attacks in driving cyber-related losses, social engineering has been a regular leading source of loss for small businesses such as nonprofits, to large, sophisticated companies.
 It’s not entirely surprising, with the knowledge that an average organization is targeted by over 700 social engineering attacks in a year, according to cybersecurity company Barracuda.
 On top of that, the financial impact has only become more consequential.
 Over the past six years, the average annual cost has quadrupled from 3.8 million in 2015 to 14.8 million in 2021, reports the Ponemon 2021 Cost of Phishing Study.

 Small wonder then that many insurers refuse to offer non-standard social engineering issues.
 If they offer coverage for these risks, they often define them narrowly, leaving the onus of responsibility on insured organizations to train employees to resist manipulated action.